vecnk6/vecnk6.github.io/content/research/research.md

 #<span style="font-size: large;">
 ---

-The aim of this research is to visually explore the chain of narrators in the Kutub Al-Sittah.
 In this project , the following prototypes will be developed

 1. An educational tool comprising the full Kutub al-Sittah, including metadata derived from commentries